HMPO/hmpo-form-wizard/CONTRIBUTING.md

 ### Indentation and whitespace

-Your JavaScript code should pass [linting](internal_docs/linting.md).
+Your JavaScript code should pass linting checks.

-For anything else, maintain 2-space, soft-tabs only indentation.
+For anything else, maintain 4-space, soft-tabs only indentation.
 No trailing whitespace.

 ### Testing